 In Manitoba, the services listed on Arrival Advisor come from Manitoba 211.
 Learn about adding your service to Manitoba 211 here.

 Can our agency share our resources with Arrival Advisor?

 No, all the information provided by Arrival Advisor is publicly available.
 We are committed to keeping Arrival Advisor free, anonymous, and easy-to-use.

-No, not at all!
-You can answer just one or as many of the questions as you like in order to get customized recommendations.
-Feel free to skip any question.
+The questionnaire is designed to show you recommended topics based on your current situation.
+However, it is optional.
 You can always return to the questionnaire to answer more questions, change your answers, or remove your answers entirely.
 You can also view all the newcomer topics without answering any questions, on the Learn page.

 Unfortunately there isn’t a website version of Arrival Advisor right now, but we aim to release one in the future.
-Stay tuned on our blog or by following PeaceGeeks on social media.
+Follow us at PeaceGeeks on social media for updates.

-The starred topics are recommended for the user based on their answers to the questionnaire, whereas bookmarked topics are the ones that are saved by the user.
+The topics with the checkmark symbol are recommended for you based on your answers to the questionnaire, whereas bookmarked topics are the ones that are saved by the user.
 You can bookmark topics that have been recommended to you, as well as topics in general from the Learn page!
 By saving Bookmarks, you can build a plan of all the steps you plan to take on your newcomer journey.